Credit Suisse's Asian business has highest level of credit provisions

-HONG KONG, July 30 (Reuters) - Credit Suisse Group AG’s Asia-Pacific business has the highest level of credit provisions for potential loan losses across each of the bank’s major divisions, according to its second-quarter accounts.
+HONG KONG (Reuters) - Credit Suisse Group AG’s (CSGN.S) Asia-Pacific business has the highest level of credit provisions for potential loan losses across each of the bank’s major divisions, according to its second-quarter accounts.

 The Swiss-based bank made 81 million Swiss francs ($88.66 million) in provisions for credit losses in the Asia-Pacific in the second quarter, its results showed on Thursday, down 16% from 97 francs million in the first quarter.